Are you heading to Lisbon and wondering can you see Lisbon in 1 day?

 One day in Lisbon (Lisboa) Portugal gave us a taste for this city which is rich in culture, architecture and history.
 You can’t but marvel at the azulejo tiles, cobblestoned streets, outstanding views from St. George’s castle and the yummy Pasteis de Nata (Portuguese tarts).

 We have put together a fun one-day itinerary for Lisbon to assist you in planning your day.
-Although, to be honest, one day is not enough which we found out within the first hour, but if that is all you can do you will see have a great experience.
+Although, to be honest, one day is not enough which we found out within the first hour, but if that is all you can do you will still have a great experience.

-We were travelling on a Reposition Cruise from Bilbao in Spain to Colon in Panama with Lisbon being the first port of call.
+We were travelling on a cruise from Bilbao in Spain to Colon in Panama with Lisbon being the first port of call.
 If you are visiting for the very first time by cruise ship ensure that you are up on deck early, and experience sailing under the famous 25 de Abril Bridge as you sail up the Targus River.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As Amazon Associates, we earn from qualifying purchases (if applicable).